 Greater New Haven Jobs Access and Transit Study

 As we showed in our Community Index, high-income workers living in our suburbs rely on New Haven for the majority of their high-paying jobs, but they also rely in large part on a substantially less well-paid, diverse workforce that commutes in from places like New Haven.
-If everyone had access to high-quality transportation whether or not they owned a vehicle, our mapping suggests that far more of these suburban jobs – many of which fall within second shifts at retail centers – might be accessible to city residents.
+If everyone had access to high-quality transportation whether or not they owned a vehicle, more of these suburban jobs – many of which fall within second shifts at retail centers – might be accessible to city residents.